technicalsalma/Lens-Queen/README.md

-# Getting Started with Create React App
+## Lens Queen

-This project was bootstrapped with [Create React App](https://salma-s-photography.web.app/).
+This project was bootstrapped with [https://salma-s-photography.web.app/]

 * Web site name: lens Queen.
 * this web for a particular person name: salma akter.